BAG-ERA/towdow/specs.md

     A UID pointing to a "template" VTODO for this item.
     Allows FlowIt to replicate consistent fields, forms, or structures across tasks.

-6.5 x-flowit-process (Required)

-    A UID referencing the overarching "flow" (another VTODO where x-flowit-type = flow).
-    Ties the current task to a parent flow or process pipeline.

 6.6 x-flowit-reversaltask (Optional)

     A UID referencing a "reversal" or "undo" task.